Section 406 - Retirement Planning

 The college's Retirement Plan provides a significant contribution to income replacement for employees upon retirement.
-The college pays 9% of your eligible earnings up to an integration level and 13.3% of your earnings above the integration level to your retirement account.
 The integration level is adjusted each year.
 The Retirement Plan is fully funded by the college and you are not required to make any matching contribution.
 The college's contributions to your retirement account are fully vested beginning with the first contribution.

 The Retirement Plan is structured so that, after a 30-year career at the college, you can expect to receive approximately 67% of your final year's salary in retirement income from a combination of Social Security and retirement plan benefits.
 While the college cannot guarantee that you will meet this objective, you have the opportunity to make investment decisions that fit your particular goals.

 For a detailed description of Smith College's retirement plan, please refer to our Summary Plan Description.
-An overview of the plan is also available at smithcollege.beready2retire.com.
-Additional information, including retirement vendor contact information, is available on the Benefits page.
+An overview of the plan is also available at.
+Additional information, including retirement vendor contact information, is available under the Retirement section of the Benefits webpage.

 All active employees, except for student employees, are eligible to make pre-tax retirement contributions and/or Roth (after-tax) contributions through payroll deduction upon their date of hire.
-To start, change, or stop voluntary contributions, submit to Human Resources a new "Retirement Plan Election Form/Salary Reduction Agreement" which is available on our Forms page.
+Eligible employees can start, change, or stop voluntary contributions, in Workday via the Benefits app accessible on the home screen..

 Health Insurance for Early Retirees

-Employees who retire from Smith College between the ages of 62 and 65, and who have a minimum of 10 years of consecutive service in a regular position at Smith College immediately prior to retirement, may continue to participate in the college's group health plan until age 65, with the college paying half its normal benefit.
-To apply, please contact Human Resources.
+Employees who retire from Smith College between the ages of 62 and 65, and who have a minimum of 10 years of consecutive service in a regular position at Smith College immediately prior to retirement, may continue to participate in the college's group health plan until age 65, with the college paying half of the monthly premium.
+To apply, a "Benefit Election Form for Early Retirees" must be completed and approved by the Human Resources Department.

 For other retiring employees, Medicare Part A (hospital insurance) and Part B (medical insurance) are available beginning at age 65.